Must be over 18 years old

 Committees take office from the July Munch.

-UB Members eligible to vote and be nominated are people that have attended a minimum of two UB events in a 12 month period and live locally.
+UB Members eligible to vote and be nominated are people that have attended a minimum of two UB events (Munch, SIG, Party, Workshop) in a 12 a month period and live locally.

 Terms of Office - Steering Committee

 The UB Financial Accounts will run 1 May to 30 April, as per the recommendation of the groups Accountant.